iPruthviRaju/dotnet/solid-principles/README.md

 Interface Segregation Principle (ISP):
 - No client should be forced to depend on methods it does not use.
 - One fat interface should be slited to many smaller and relevant interfaces so that clients can know about the interfaces that are relevant to them.

+Dependency Inversion Principle (DIP):
+- High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+- Abstractions should not depend on details.
+Details should depend on abstractions.
+- One trick you can use to determine how tightly coupled your code is is to look for the new keyword.
+Generally speaking, the more instances of new keyword you have, the more tightly coupled your code is.